Shedding Light on Light Bulb Lingo: What Electricians Actually Call Them

 FAQ Section:

-Can I utilize LED bulbs in a fixture that needs incandescent bulbs?
+Can I use the LED bulb in fixtures which requires incandescent bulbs?

-Yes, but it is important to ensure that the bulb is the right shape and wattage for the fixture.
+Yes, but you need to make sure the bulb is the right size and shape for the fixture.

-Which is the best energy efficient bulb?
+What is the most efficient type of bulb?

-How often should I replace my light bulbs?
+How often should I replace my bulbs for light?